Shopify/polaris-viz/BEHAVIOR.md

 ### Empty/Loading state

-When a vertical bar chart first appears on the screen, the initial animation starts from zero on the y-axis.
-For line charts, the line draws itself from one side to the other.
+When a vertical  chart first appears on the screen, the initial animation starts from zero on the y-axis.
+The shape that represent the data, for example bars of lines, then grow from the zero line to their final position

 <img src='barchart_loading.gif' alt="Bar chart animation" />